-A Useful Knitting Project
+A Great Knitting Project

-- Making a rug is something that can be picked up and done while relaxing around a fire and chatting together and then left for months while you are occupied with other projects and then come back to again.
+- Making a rug is something that can be picked up and done while relaxing around a fire and chatting together—and then left for months while you are occupied with other projects, and then come back to again.

 - It is a good way of using up all those odd balls of wool left over from other projects.

 - A small rug, using just a couple of colours arranged in a pattern, is a great gift for either a child or an older person.

 - Larger rugs can be made to fit a single bed, a double bed or even a queen-sized bed.

 It's a good idea to decide whether to use pure wool or just what type of yarn you will use, especially if you plan to give it away when it is finished.
 Some of my children will not use anything but natural products for their children, so it's important to remember not to use man-made products in gifts for them, or all that work may be relegated to a charity shop.

 A hand-knitted rug can make a great gift for an adult grandchild, too; they know that the rug has been made for them with love.

 How to Knit a Square